rafatuita/dashboard_wiki/Code-conventions-&-structure.md

 - Private method and variable names should end with a `_`.

 Please notice, that this is not a list of all common programming rules.
 Use it as a list of tips designed for this project.

-#### JavaScript Annotations

-We are using [Closure Compiler](https://developers.google.com/closure/compiler/) and therefore we need to match few requirements.
-One of them is proper usage of annotations which is described [here](https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler).

 #### Tooltips